Tools to Register ModelsSource:

 A list that conforms to the

 A single character value for the type of prediction.
-Possible
+Possible values are:

 Optional functions for pre- and post-processing of prediction results.